+1

+BioSocial Theory:

+• -

+Emotional Vulnerability

-BioSocial Theory:] Emotional Vulnerability Biological factors implicated in emotional vulnerability (continued): 3.
-Mental illness: Psychiatric disorders, especially when not well controlled by medications, lead to further emotional suffering.
+Biological factors implicated in emotional vulnerability (continued):

+Mental illness: Psychiatric disorders, especially when not well

+controlled by medications, lead to further emotional suffering.

-BioSocial Theory: The Invalidating Environment 2.
-The second factor contributing to emotion dysregulation is an Invalidating Environment: • the tendency to deny, or respond unpredictably and inappropriately to the individual's private experiences (e.g. the child expresses an emotion and is judged or punished for this; is told that their experience is incorrect; the experience is minimized or ignored; and so on).
-BioSocial Theory: The Invalidating Environment Examples of an invalidating environment include: The Abusive Home: physical, emotional, sexual or verbal abuse or neglect is the epitome of the invalidating environment The Poor Fit: e.g. the creative child in a family of "rational-thinkers"; the emotionally sensitive child in a family without this sensitivity BioSocial Theory: The Invalidating Environment Examples of an invalidating environment include: The Chaotic Home: e.g. parents who had an invalidating childhood; who have a mental illness or addiction; who are financially unstable Other Invalidating Environments: e.g. school, social media clubs, extra-curricular activities; Society when it comes to culture, ethnicity, race, religion, gender, sexuality, etc...
+BioSocial Theory:

+The Invalidating Environment

+The second factor contributing to emotion dysregulation is a

+Pervasively Invalidating Environment: the tendency to deny or respond

+unpredictably and inappropriately to the individual's private experiences (e.g. the child expresses an emotion and is judged or punished for this; is

+told that their experience is incorrect; the experience is minimized or

+ignored; and so on).

+-

+-

+]

+BioSocial Theory:

+The Invalidating Environment

+The invalidating Environment

+Examples of an invalidating environment include:

+The Abusive Home: physical, emotional, sexual or verbal abuse or neglect is the epitome of the

+invalidating environment

+The Door Eit; a gi the creative shild in a family of

+The Poor Fit: e.g. the creative child in a family of "rational-thinkers"; the emotionally sensitive child in a

+family without this sensitivity

+initing without this sensitivity